Caroline Fleming PCC Foundation Governor, Chair of Governors

-Delia Bonner PCC Foundation Governor, Chair of Governors
+Delia Bonner PCC Foundation Governor, Vice Chair of Governors

 I have lived in Harpenden since 1977 and with my family have attended St Nicholas Church since then.
 I have two children who both attended schools in Harpenden.
 They are both now married and with their respective families live in Harpenden.
 I have four grandchildren who go to different schools in the town, so I am regularly involved in the school or nursery run!